niqingyang/vue-next-use/docs/useScrolling.md

 # `useScrolling`

-React sensor hook that keeps track of whether the user is scrolling or not.
+Vue sensor hook that keeps track of whether the user is scrolling or not.

 ## Usage